learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 from the url in a special variable known as the **params hash**.

-We'll explore the params hash in more detail in future lessons, but you can think of it like a way for us to pass in some additional arguments to a route handler.
+We'll explore the params hash in more detail in future lessons, but you can think of it as a way for us to pass in some additional arguments to a route handler.

 For example, a `GET /add/1/2` request would result in a params hash that looks